contao/docs/docs/manual/core-extensions/faq/_index.en.md

 **[contao/faq-bundle](https://packagist.org/packages/contao/faq-bundle)**

 This makes managing frequently asked questions a breeze.
-In the back end of Contao, your editors can easily manage the questions and the answers to them and for the front end, there are modules available for output.
+In the back end of Contao, your editors can easily manage the questions and the answers and for the front end, there are modules available for output.

 {{% children %}}